 This was the third consecutive Thanksgiving that fell on 11/28 with a subfreezing temperature at the start of the Macy's Thanksgiving Day Parade.
 This year it was 30° at 9 AM (in 2002 it was 27°, and in 1996 it was 26°).

-A week after one of the biggest November snowfalls on record (6.4"), today, with a winter-like high/low of 28°/17° (the low occurred just before midnight), became the second coldest Thanksgiving Day on record; only Thanksgiving 1871 was colder (high/low of 22°/15°).
+A week after one of the biggest November snowfalls on record (6.4"), today, with a winter-like high/low of 28°/17° (the low occurred just before midnight), became the second coldest Thanksgiving Day on record; only Thanksgiving 1871 was colder.

 A pre-dawn deluge was a distant memory when the sun came out in the afternoon, and the temperature rose into the mid-60s.
 Not only was today's high of 65° tied for third warmest on Thanksgiving Day (behind 1933's 69° and 2007's 66°), the low of 55° was the mildest of any Turkey Day, as was the mean temperature of 60.0°.
-And the 0.79" of rain that poured down this morning was the seventh greatest amount to fall on the holiday, and the most since 2006 (which was the rainiest Thanksgiving on record, with 1.72" measured).
+And the 0.79" of rain that poured down this morning was the most since 2006 (which was the rainiest Thanksgiving on record.

 This was the eighth day in a row with sunny skies and, fittingly, this morning's telecast of Macy’s Thanksgiving Day parade began with the star of the Broadway revival of Funny Girl belting out the number "Don’t Rain On My Parade".
 The day had close to seasonable temperatures, with a high/low of 54°/40°.